flyingmachine/brave-clojure-web/content/namespaces.md

 So far, so good, right?
 Well, brace yourself, because this idyllic paradise is about to be turned upside down!

-What happens when you call `def` again with the same symbol?
+Call `def` again with the same symbol:

 ```clojure
 (def great-books ["The Power of Bees" "Journey to Upstairs"])